-Recurrence - the cancer can sometimes recur in your breast.
-You will be kept under surveillance and told what to look out for.
+Recurrence - the cancer can sometimes recur, you will be kept under surveillance and told what to look out for.

 Please speak to your breast surgeon before your operation if you have any concerns about these risks.

 Emotional, social or personal adjustments